anmaped/openfang/README.md

 ## Overview

 At the present time, this repository only contains kernel and rootfs for cameras using Inegnic T20 SOC.
 To ease identifying these cameras please use the pictures below.
+A more detailed technical description can be found [here](doc/overview.md).

 Ingenic T20L (64Mb DDR) | &nbsp;
 :-- | --: